Top Peach Picking Farms in New Jersey for 2021

 Battleview Orchards – Freehold

-Staggered varieties means peaches are available at this popular farm through mid-September.
-The orchard is open daily from 9am–3pm and peaches are $1.45 per pound (cash only).
+Staggered varieties mean peaches are available at this popular farm through mid-September.
+The orchard is open daily and hours vary from day to day (they advise to call ahead for daily orchard hours).
 You’ll need to arrive at least 20 minutes prior to closing to pick your fruit.
 Don’t leave without a visit to the country market, where the farm’s famous apple cider doughnuts are baked fresh daily, also note that Battleview Orchards is a cash-only farm.